TC25/BaRAD/README.md

 # BaRAD
+The diffuse component of solar radiation is an important, but understudied, component of the Earth's surface radiation budget.
+Most global climate models do not archive data on this component and observations of diffuse radiation are rare.
+Here, we describe the development of a global 40-year (1980 - 2019) monthly radiation database called BaRAD (Bias-adjusted RADiation dataset) that includes the total shortwave radiation and its partitioning into its diffuse and direct beam components.
+The dataset is based on a random forest algorithm trained using the Global Energy Balance Archive (GEBA) monthly observation network and implemented on the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA-2) dataset at the native MERRA-2 resolution (0.5 degree by 0.625 degree).
+The dataset picks up the seasonal, latitudinal, and long-term trends in the MERRA-2 data, but with reduced biases than MERRA-2.

+The dataset can reduce uncertainties in modelling surface energy and carbon budgets and help optimize the placement of concentrating solar power systems.

-Scripts and codes used to generate the BaRAD dataset; plus the current version of the dataset under review
+Scripts and codes used to generate the BaRAD dataset; plus the current version of the dataset (provisionally accepted for publication) are archived here.

 ## Overview ##
 The respository is separated into:<br/>